SpecCRA/sc2_tourney_sims/project_notes.md

 	* What to look for:
 		* Double elimination group versus round robin robustness
 		* Were the actual results a surprise?
+	* Bugs and notes
+		* Some group stage finishes were dropped during the Katowice (2020 and 2021) scripts.
+These were imputed by adding what was missing to the group stage finishes.
 	* Questions
 		* how to manage uncertainty?
 			* model uncertainty
 			* how brackets play out

+# Analysis
+	* Funnels don't work with each player's progress.
+The numbers don't always shrink.

 # Resources
 	* CatBoost optimization guide: https://ai.plainenglish.io/catboost-cross-validated-bayesian-hyperparameter-tuning-91f1804b71dd